catlinman/foobar2000/README.md

 ### Standard ###

-If you have the standard non-portable version of Foobar2000 installed: make sure to copy the *configuration* and *user-components* folders to your application data directory located at *%appdata%/foobar2000*.
+If you have the standard non-portable version of Foobar2000 installed: make sure to copy the *smoothbrowser*, *yttm*, *configuration* and *user-components* folders to your application data directory located at *%appdata%/foobar2000*.

-Additionally, copy the *themes* and *smoothbrowser* directories to your root Foobar2000 installation directory.
+Additionally, copy the *themes* and  directories to your root Foobar2000 installation directory.

 ### Portable ###